wagtail/wagtail/docs/reference/settings.rst

 .. code-block:: python

-  WAGTAIL_FINISH_WORKFLOW_ACTION = 'wagtail.core.workflows.publish_workflow_state'
+  WAGTAIL_FINISH_WORKFLOW_ACTION = 'wagtail.workflows.publish_workflow_state'

-This sets the function to be called when a workflow completes successfully - by default, ``wagtail.core.workflows.publish_workflow_state``, which publishes the page.
+This sets the function to be called when a workflow completes successfully - by default, ``wagtail.workflows.publish_workflow_state``, which publishes the page.
 The function must accept a ``WorkflowState`` object as its only positional argument.

 ``WAGTAIL_WORKFLOW_CANCEL_ON_PUBLISH``